scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Authoritative ASes are those ASes in an ISD that always have the latest TRCs of the ISD.
 As a consequence, authoritative ASes also start the announcement of a TRC update.

 - Every authoritative AS MUST be a core AS and be listed in the `coreASes` field.
 - Each authoritative AS number MUST be unique in the sequence of authoritative AS numbers.
-That is, each AS number must appear only once in the `authoritativeASes` field.
+That is, each AS number MUST NOT appear more than once in the `authoritativeASes` field.

 ###### Revoking or Assigning Authoritative Status